 Step 4- Set up the mixing desk and ensure the sound is not too loud

-Ensure you place the desk at the centre of the outdoor venue or place it on either side of the stage.
-You may consider choosing a low-tech mixing desk if you are not sure of the weather.
+Ensure you place the desk at the center of the outdoor venue or place it on either side of the stage.
+You may consider choosing a low-tech mixing desk if you are not sure about the weather.
 It is also vital to check the speaker’s loudness to ensure it is comfortable for your listeners.
 You can make use of a sound level meter or spectrum analyzer to equalize and test the sound.
 Finally, ensure you carry out a thorough check after setup to be sure everything is fine.

 Frequently Asked Questions about Outdoor PA Systems